 We loved the fact Costa Rica has no army, is one of the world leaders on conservation and lives and breathes ‘pura vida.’

-We also loved Hawaii and Samoa because they offer everything we love about travel – dramatic landscapes, lush tropical flora, amazing snorkeling in warm, clear waters, good food and friendly people.
+We also loved Hawaii and Samoa because they offer everything we love about travel – dramatic landscapes, lush tropical flora, amazing snorkelling in warm, clear waters, good food and friendly people.

 What were your favourite experiences?

 Releasing newly hatched baby turtles at sunset at the turtle sanctuary at Playa Junquillal in Costa Rica.